thatvirtualboy/thatvirtualboy.github.io/_drafts/ubuntu-ova-12-release.markdown

 ![image](/assets/images/New Horizon Linux VM/ubuntu-ova-12-banner.png)

-One of my personal goals for the year 2020 was to revisit the Ubuntu OVA Fling and make it current.
+One of my personal goals for the year 2020 was to revisit the Ubuntu OVA Fling and make it relevant again.
 The last release was from 3 years ago!
 Those 3 years have led us to this point in IT where [Kubernetes is king](https://www.vmware.com/products/vsphere.html) in the app modernization playing field.
 Windows is [losing ground](https://vmware.github.io/photon/) in the datacenter.
 Open source [is proliferating](https://blogs.vmware.com/opensource/2019/12/18/2020-open-source-predictions/).
 With each new year comes even more change in the datacenter landscape.
 And with that, we've also seen an increase of interest in [VMware Horizon for Linux](https://www.vmware.com/products/horizon/horizon-linux.html).

 A [quick survey](https://flings.vmware.com/horizon-ova-for-ubuntu#comments) of VMware Horizon Admins looking to provide Linux desktops to their user base reveals two interesting use cases: